allegro/allegro.tech/_posts/2015-12-04-dc5-great-adventure.md

 ##The moment of truth

-On the night of April 20th, a dozen of infrastructure engineers were herded in the Monitoring and Response room at Pixel (AG office).
+On the night of April 20th, a dozen infrastructure engineers were herded in the Monitoring and Response room at Pixel (Allegro's headquarter office).
 They seemed calm, but one could notice how focused they were.
 Three daredevils were in the DC waiting for this one command – “deactivate network in DC2”.
 The command was given at 01:00 a.m. and it was executed immediately.
 Everyone was looking at screens for a couple of seconds in absolute silence.
 And then someone asked “That’s it?”.
 Nothing failed.
 Months of preparations did not go down the drain.
 Owing to great